The village Exabela

 Outside the village at the road to Faros and to Platis Gialos there is the monastery of Panagia Vryssiani (1642) where there is also the Ecclesiastic Art Museum of Sifnos and among the exhibited articles there are issues of old publications, one Gospel of 1796, reliquaries, cherubims, sacred ware, vestments, icons etc.

-At Exambela there are many rooms and apartments to let for the summer months, traditional tavern super-markets etc.
+At Exambela there are many rooms and apartments to let for the summer months, traditional tavern, traditional cafe-restaurant, super-markets etc.